azat-co/practicalnode/chapter1/chapter1.md

 ## Multiversion Setup with NVM

 If you plan to work on various Node projects, you might have to have to switch between multiple versions of Node.js.
-To make things easier, I recommend to use a version manager which will allow to install multiple versions and switch between them quickly and without a hassle.
+To make things easier, I recommend using a version manager that will allow you to install multiple versions and switch between them quickly and without a hassle.

-One of the trusted and battle-tested version managers is nvm (Node Version Manager): <https://github.com/creationix/nvm>.
+One of the most trusted and battle-tested version managers is nvm (Node Version Manager): <https://github.com/creationix/nvm>.
 Install NVM as follows:

 ```sh
 $ curl https://raw.github.com/creationix/nvm/master/install.sh | sh